getify/Functional-Light-JS/ch8.md

 The important part to maintain in the spirit of FP is that these operators must behave according to value immutability, meaning that they must return a new data structure rather than mutating the existing one.

 Let's illustrate with a well-known data structure: the binary tree.
-A binary tree is a node (just an object!) that has two references to other nodes (themselves binary trees), typically referred to as *left* and *right* child trees.
+A binary tree is a node (just an object!) that has at most two references to other nodes (themselves binary trees), typically referred to as *left* and *right* child trees.
 Each node in the tree holds one value of the overall data structure.

 <p align="center">
 	<img src="fig7.png" width="250">